-Results of the large-scale dynamic compaction demonstration suggest that deep dynamic compaction will produce a dense starting material, and laboratory work and modeling show that compacted salt will reconsolidate within several decades to an essentially impermeable mass.
-As with other seal components, testing of the material in situ will be difficult and probably not the best way to ensure quality of the seal element.
-This is particularly apparent for the compacted salt component because the compactive effort produces a finely powdered layer on the top of each lift.
-It turns out that the fine powder compacts into a very dense material when the next lift is compacted.
-The best way to ensure that the crushed salt element functions properly is to establish performance through QA/QC procedures.
-If crushed salt is placed with a reasonable uniformity of water and is compacted with sufficient energy, long-term performance can be assured.
+Results of the large-scale dynamic compaction demonstration suggest that deep dynamic

+41 compaction will produce a dense starting material, and laboratory work and modeling show that

+42 compacted salt will reconsolidate within several decades to an essentially impermeable mass.
+43 As with other seal components, testing of the material in situ will be difficult and probably not the

+As with other seal components, testing of the material in situ will be difficult and probably not the

+- salt component because the compactive effort produces a finely powdered layer on the top of each lift.
+It turns out that the fine powder compacts into a very dense material when the next lift - is compacted.
+The best way to ensure that the crushed salt element functions properly is to - 4 establish performance through QA/QC procedures.
+If crushed salt is placed with a reasonable - 5 uniformity of water and is compacted with sufficient energy, long-term performance can be - 6 assured.